majuss/ecoevolpara/latest/docs/source/Seafile.rst

 ^^^^^^^^^^^^^^

 1. Download the installer from :download:`here <appendix/scripts/install_seafile_client.sh>`
 2. Run it with :code:`sudo bash install_seafile_client.sh`.
-You need sudo-privileges for this, or you login in as root with :code:`su root`.
+You need sudo-privileges for this.
 3. Choose cli client.
 4. Enter your local short Debian username.
 5. Enter your seafile login email.